 Effective 1 June, 2006, United States Silver Inc. acquired the Galena Complex and the adjoining properties.
 Production of silver-lead ore resumed at Galena in 2007, in addition to silver-copper ore.
-Silver-lead ores were milled at the refurbished Coeur mill, while silver-copper ores were milled at the Galena mill.
+For several years, Silver-lead ores were milled at the refurbished Coeur mill, while silver-copper ores were milled at the Galena mill.
+Increasing silver-lead ore production led to a switch in the milling arrangement in Q3 2014.
+Separate milling of silver-copper ore was suspended in Q4 2015 as the mining rate no longer justified the operation of a dedicated facility for production of copper concentrate.